 Transmitter Wirelessly Connects To The Receiver

-A wireless microphone transmitter takes the mic signal from the connected microphone, embeds it within a radio signal (at a single specified radio frequency), and send that radio signal wirelessly through the air.
+A wireless microphone transmitter takes the mic signal from the connected microphone, embeds it within a radio signal (at a single specified radio frequency), and sends that radio signal wirelessly through the air.

 There are two basic transmission types for microphone signals: analog and digital.
 These two types, however, both use radio signals for transmission.